BeneneeYu/IoT-Networking/design.md

 ### **Server**

 **appln_obj.recv_request**=>**xport_obj.recv_appln_msg**=>**recv_segment**=>**nw_obj.recv_packet**=>**socket.recv**

 ## Unit Definitions
 - Segments: A segment is the unit of end-to-end transmission in the TCP protocol.
 A segment consists of a TCP header followed by application data.
 A segment is transmitted by encapsulation inside an IP datagram.
 - IP Datagram: The unit of end-to-end transmission in the IP protocol.
 - Packet: The unit of data passed across the interface between the internet layer and the link layer.
 - Frame: The unit of transmission in a link layer protocol.
 - data=>segment=>packet=>frame

+## Flatbuffers

+### Data structure

+Struct, Table, root_type, union.
+Flatbuffers are used for defining message schemas, including enums for message types.

+### Use steps

+1. Use CMake to compile FlatBuffers and generate flatc
+2. Define data structure using Schema, use flatc to compile Schema and get source code
+3. Use API of source code to manipulate data

+two types of message types: ORDER and HEALTH (just like GET, PUT etc in http)

+ORDER - grocery_server - Order Placed
+Health Status - health_server - You Are Healthy

+- Extend the message formats as required by the writeup
+- Define Flatbuffer schema and generated serialization code for the schema
+- JSON dictionary for the same message format

+Pass specific type message parameters to functions directly, do not try to wrap.
+Wrapping is the implementation in serialization/deserialization.

+### Schema

+1. Define enums for the message type in a separate fbs file.
+2. Include that fbs file in three separate files,
+3. One each for the grocery order, health status and response table definitions where each of those are their own root types.
+4. All of them use the same namespace.
+Then give all these files as arguments to a single invocation of flatc --python.

 ## Implementation Details
 - Collection of end-to-end latency data.